 It was a late winters evening that we decided to book a training camp.
 I’ve always wanted to accomplish one when I used to coach middle distance athletes back in 2015, but it didn’t materialise.
 We wanted something different, something rare, something more than the customary Majorca.
 I then had the idea of Campania, Italy; my brother lived there for a short period of time, and I remembered that the towns surroundings were nothing but hills.
 Ricki analysed the climbs and was more than happy with the destination.
 I explained in the meantime that he was to achieve three x long steady aerobic rides, three x specific hill sessions ranging from Training HR Zone (% of maximum heart rate (HRmax)) 4 to 5, all being of mixed ascents.

 Ultimately, we headed to Sapri, Campania via Napoli.

 Day One - Steady State

-The first session was a four hour ride with two rather steep climbs.
+The first session of the Italy Training Camp was a four hour ride with two rather steep climbs.
 The goal was just to get a sense of the surroundings and register some steady cardiovascular activity.
 We were up at 05:15 for breakfast consisting of barley, bananas and almonds.
 This was no ordinary breakfast, as we each consumed at least 100g of barley and a litre of electrolyte enhanced water.
 We left the apartment around 06:00, at which point the temperature gauge was already at 27 degrees celsius!
 The cycle route was exceptionally quiet as we pedalled through some idyllic medieval towns, namely Caselle in Pittari and Morigerati.
 Ricki did an extra loop as I waited happily in Caselle in Pittari, admiring the buildings and Italian culture out in the sticks.

 Total Duration – 4:20hrs / Total Miles – 48.4 miles / Fatigue Level = Low